History of FC Basel (1965–2000): Eighty-ninth season

-Basel entered into the Cup in the round of 64.
+Basel entered Swiss Cup in the round of 64.
 Here they were drawn away against Sursee and on 26 September they won the match 9–1.
 In the round of 32 they were drawn away against Bellinzona and this match was on 31 October and Basel won 1–0.
 In the round of 16 they were drawn away from home against Aarau on 30 March 1982 and this match was won 3–2.
 In the quarter-final Basel played at home against Lausanne-Sport and this ended with a 2–1 victory.
 The semi-final was played on 4 May in the St. Jakob Stadium against SR Delémont and Basel won 3–0.
 The Final, played in the Wankdorf Stadium, was against Sion.
 After a free kick on the sideline, in the 21st minute, a headed goal from Alain Balet secured Sion the trophy.
 In first round of the Swiss League Cup Basel were also drawn at home against Young Boys and a 1–0 victory took them to the next round.
 Here they played away against Grenchen and came away with a 2–1 victory.
 In the quarterfinal Basel played on the Stadion Brügglifeld but were eliminated by Aarau.

 Basel played in the Coppa delle Alpi.
 They played together with Lausanne-Sport in Group A against Bordeaux and Bastia.
 Basel won the group and continued to the final, which was played on 29 September 1981 in Basel against Sochaux.
-They game ended 2–2 after extra time and Basel won on penalties.
+The game ended 2–2 after extra time and Basel won on penalties.